Neighborhoods in Las Vegas

 Downtown: Lifestyle in the downtown area can be described in two words: apartment living.
 Being in the heart of the action means living in an apartment near the Strip, which offers residents access to great cuisine and close proximity to shopping, casinos, hotels and other nightlife.
 The downtown area is perfect for busy professionals, younger re-locators or for those looking to be in the thick of it all ‘til the wee hours of the night (…morning).
 Vegas is a 24-hour city and living downtown is like having your finger on the pulse of it.
 The area is also close to the UNLV campus, which is an added bonus for prospective students moving to the area.
 Cost of living here depends on which housing style you choose.
 Simple apartments can cost around $550 a month, while high rises and lofty apartments, often cost $800 or more a month. $-$$$$

-Northwest: An affluent and family-friendly neighborhood, this area is home to the largest amount of golf courses in Vegas.
+Northwest: This area is home to the largest number of golf courses in Vegas.
 You could even say it’s downtown’s older, more settled sister.
 If you’re looking for waterfront property or just an apartment home away from the hustle and bustle of the craps tables, Northwest has that.
 Housing here is comprised of some gated neighborhoods with large homes and condos/townhome communities.
 In most cases, apartment living here is equivalent to a resort.
 For future Vegas residents looking to retire, the Northwest area is home to many age-restricted communities and several casinos are located in the neighborhood.
-One of the most popular neighborhoods, Summerlin, which was developed by Howard Hughes, is located in this area of town and has been acclaimed for its great communities and housing plans. $$-$$$$
+One of the most popular neighborhoods, Summerlin, which was developed by Howard Hughes, is located in this area of town and has been acclaimed for its great communities and housing plans.

-South/Southeast: The southeast part of Vegas is coveted by upper-middle class residents due to its good schools, new hospitals and upscale neighborhoods.
-Offering accessibility to nearby cities like Boulder City (home of the Hoover Dam) and Henderson (a popular, family friendly, & upscale town), living in the Southeast ensures you are minutes away from biking, hiking, skiing and water sports.
+South/Southeast: The southeast part of Vegas is coveted by upper-middle class residents due to its new hospitals and upscale neighborhoods.
+Offering accessibility to nearby cities like Boulder City (home of the Hoover Dam) and Henderson (a popular& upscale town), living in the Southeast ensures you are minutes away from biking, hiking, skiing and water sports.
 The area is within easy access of I-215, in case you want to maneuver around the outskirts of the city or take a weekend trip the “City of Angels.” $$-$$$

 For those moving to town without furniture, furnished apartments can be found in the Las Vegas area but are more prominent downtown.
 If you are a bit of commitment-phobe, here are a few words of wisdom: many leases in the area are only six-month terms AND since you’ve just moved to the “Marriage Capital of the World” steer clear of chapels after happy hour.
 Added rental bonus: most apartments in Vegas come STANDARD with washer/dryer and ceiling fans!